tarasiegel/tarasiegel.github.io/content/blog/tomato-mole-jam/index.md

 When ready to serve, spread the Tomato Mole Jam on top of the cake.
 I like to do this while it is still in the springform pan to get nice sharp edges around the side.
 Decorate with slivered almonds if desired.
 Run a butter knife around the edges of the cake and release it from the pan.
 Cake can be kept in the refrigerator for up to 5 days.

 ![Slice with bite View](./mole_cheesecake-36.jpg)

+This post is sponsored by [Muir Glen](https://www.muirglen.com/) and [The Feedfeed](https://thefeedfeed.com/), but all opinions are my own.